Sport Intelligence: The Canadian Perspective

 Sport Intelligence: The Canadian Perspective is an all-access pass to the inner workings of Canada’s vibrant sport sector.
 This podcast delves into the untold stories and hidden dynamics that drive Canadian sports.
 From groundbreaking research to the strategies that propel our teams and athletes forward, Sport Intelligence: The Canadian Perspective offers a unique perspective on the forces that influence and fuels Canadian sport.

-This podcast is brought to you by Canada’s Sport Information Resource Centre (SIRC).
-Follow along with SIRC’s francophone podcast to hear even more of the groundbreaking research and the strategies that propel our teams and athletes forward.
+This special edition limited-series podcast is brought to you by the Gordon S. Lang School of Business and Economics, and produced by Canada’s Sport Information Resource Centre (SIRC).
+Follow along to hear even more of the groundbreaking research and the strategies that propel our teams and athletes forward.

 Disclaimer